Monica Aissa Martinez

-Monica Aissa Martinez (born 1962) is an American visual artist.
+Monica Aissa Martinez is an American visual artist.

 Early life and education

 Monica Aissa Martinez was born and raised in El Paso, Texas and has six siblings.
-An early connection to spirituality (her father was interested in yoga) led her to be interested in spirit, physiology, and how to portray these matters in an artistic form.
-Monica later attended the University of Texas at El Paso and earned a master's degree in fine arts from New Mexico State University.
-She was married to her husband in 1990 and moved to Phoenix where she currently lives and teaches drawing at Phoenix College.
+She is interested in spirit, physiology, and how to portray them in art.
+Martinez attended the University of Texas at El Paso and earned a master's degree in fine arts from New Mexico State University.
+She was married to her husband in 1991 and moved to Phoenix where she currently lives and teaches drawing at Phoenix College.
 Soon after receiving her Master's, Martinez had her first solo exhibition at Scottsdale Museum of Contemporary of Art.

 Exhibitions and permanent collections

 Martinez's work was among that of 102 US artists whose work was selected for the exhibition "State of the Art: Discovering American Art Now," at the Crystal Bridges Museum of American Art in Bentonville, Arkansas.

 Her work is in the permanent collection of Crystal Bridges Museum, the Tucson Museum of Art, New Mexico State University Art Museum among others.